mayssn/finalproject/README.md

 ![COVID-19 Scatter Plot](/viz/scatter.png)

-The correlation measure confirms a strong negative correlation in both and yet a stronger one with global numbers.
+The correlation measure displays a moderately strong negative correlation with cases in the US and strong negative one with global ones.
 The scatterplot, reveals the same information and with additional insights:
 * The low density of markers on the right side can be explained by the exponential increase of confirmed cases that we saw earlier.
 * The US. scatterplot shows stock prices declining when the country was still at zero cases.